eruffaldi/eruffaldi.github.io/opencv3build.md

 Solution: use the stub RunTmChk provided in the next seeciton

-Issue 2: copy 3rdparty/ippicv/ippicv_win/lib/intel64/ippicvmt.lib to 3rdparty/ippicv/ippicv_win/lib/intel64/libippicvmt.a
+Issue 2: the provided file is in VS naming instead of MINGW32 naming

-The next issues is the conversion of ippiw_win/lib/intel64/ipp_iw.lib and ippicv_win/lib/intel64/ippicvmt.lib
+Solution: copy 3rdparty/ippicv/ippicv_win/lib/intel64/ippicvmt.lib to 3rdparty/ippicv/ippicv_win/lib/intel64/libippicvmt.a

 ## RunTmChk Stub ##